busstoptaktik/geodesy/ruminations/010-rumination.md

 **In continuation: Do we actually have a way of expressing CRS `foo` to the observation epoch?**

-To me, it doesn't look like.
+To me, it looks like this is impossible.
 Please convince me that it can be done.
+If it cannot, this is clearly missing.

 The entire case looks a bit like say, ETRS89, which by definition coincides with ITRS (or rather, their corresponding frames do) at the 1989.0 epoch, but in that case, we're talking of two different reference systems, and the epoch is an implementation detail.